awadih/awadih.github.io/docs/projects/greedy_algo.md

 ![Example of a fractional knapsack problem](<resources/Fractional Knapsack Problem.png>)

 Hereafter I have used 4 main steps.

-# Study case: renovation project for a building

 we apply here the algorithm in 'algorithm.ipynb' to our study case in the picture (see README.md).